qri-io/rfcs/text/0014-export.md

 The options that `export` should allow include:

-* What part of a dataset gets exported
+* What component of a dataset gets exported
 	* header (meta, structure, commit)
 	* body (full, or part)
 	* transform